The call for applications to the PhD program will be open between May 9 and June 8 2022.

 - Interaction with PhD programs from nearby universities

-- Experience abroad of at least six months, financially supported
+- Experience abroad of six-twelve months financially supported

-In the first year, PhD students attend courses, offered in collaboration with the University of Padua, both compulsory on general topics and optional on more specific topics.
-At the end of the first year, students are asked to choose a field of specialization and to identify a supervisor among the professors of the Department.
-In the second year, PhD students start working on their thesis and are encouraged to shape a personalized study curriculum based on their research interests, also following courses among those offered by neighboring PhD programs (University of Padua, Ca' Foscari University of Venice).
+In the first year, PhD students attend courses, offered in collaboration with the University of Padua, both compulsory on general topics and eligible on more specific topics.
+The list of courses offered is available in this document: List of courses.
+At the end of the first year, students are asked to choose a field of specialization and to identify a supervisor and a co-supervisor among the professors of the Department.
+In the second year, PhD students start working on their thesis and are encouraged to shape a personalized study curriculum based on their research interests, also following courses among those offered by neighboring PhD programs (Free University of Bozen, University of Padua, University of Trento, Ca' Foscari University of Venice).
 This opportunity allows students to significantly expand the training offer and cover advanced topics such as asset pricing, environmental economics, health economics, or machine learning.
-The PhD School of the University of Verona provides additional interdisciplinary training activities.
-In the last two years, PhD students mainly devote themselves to research activities with the support of the supervisor.
-A study and research stay in a foreign university or research institution for a period of at least six months usually takes place in this period.
+The PhD School of the University of Verona provides additional interdisciplinary training activities, in particular on statistics and use of English for academic purpose.
+In the last two years, PhD students mainly devote themselves to research activities with the support of the supervisors.
+A study and research stay in a foreign university or research institution for a period of six-twelve months usually takes place in this period.
 The experience abroad is financially supported with a lump-sum contribution and a 50% raise in the scholarship.
 The final thesis must contain original scientific production, able of reaching publication of at least three articles in highly reputable scientific journals and this way contribute to create a competitive curriculum vitae according to the most rigorous international standards.

 The PhD program also encourages thesis co-supervision agreements with foreign universities and research bodies.
 In addition, it promotes the visit of external PhD students from foreign universities.
 Details on the available options are reported in this document: Information for external PhD students.